apache/gravitino/docs/how-to-use-gvfs.md

 </dependency>
 ```

-For S3, if the hadoop runtime version is 3.3.1 or later, you need to add [`gravitino-aws-bundle-${version}.jar`](https://repo1.maven.org/maven2/org/apache/gravitino/gravitino-aws-bundle/) to the dependencies,
+For S3, if the hadoop runtime version is 3.3.1 to 3.3.6, you need to add [`gravitino-aws-bundle-${version}.jar`](https://repo1.maven.org/maven2/org/apache/gravitino/gravitino-aws-bundle/) to the dependencies,
-and for the hadoop runtime version older than 3.3.1, you can use the mini jar [`gravitino-aws-core-${version}.jar`](https://repo1.maven.org/maven2/org/apache/gravitino/gravitino-aws-core/) and `hadoop-aws` jar and other necessary dependencies of the hadoop version.
+and for other hadoop runtime versions, you can use the mini jar [`gravitino-aws-core-${version}.jar`](https://repo1.maven.org/maven2/org/apache/gravitino/gravitino-aws-core/) and `hadoop-aws` jar and other necessary dependencies of the hadoop version.

 ```xml